Complete families of immersed curves: General setup

 \subsection{Gauss map and curvilinear schemes}

-Somewhere in the argument, we have to use the fact that a family of curves in Definition \ref{familydef} has the property that $f: \ms{C}\to X$ induces a generically finite rational map $B\dashrightarrow {\rm Hilb}_{X}$.
+We have to somehow use the fact that a family of curves in Definition \ref{familydef} has the property that $f: \ms{C}\to X$ induces a generically finite rational map $B\dashrightarrow {\rm Hilb}_{X}$.
 The essential idea is that the truncation map from a space of curvilinear subschemes of $X$ has fibers that are affine spaces, and so the fibers cannot contain positive dimensional complete subvarieties.
-This idea was already used to prove a similar statement \cite[Proposition 1.5]{CR1}, but it didn't seem completely obvious how to deduce the statement we require, so we will include a proof.
-The goal is to show that the Gauss map is generically finite after restricting to a general point of the image, and will be proven in Lemma \ref{curvilinear}.
+This idea was already used to prove a similar statement \cite[Proposition 1.5]{CR1}.

+The goal is to show that the Gauss map is generically finite after restricting to a general point of the image, and this is given by Lemma \ref{curvilinear}. \begin{Lem} Given a complete family of curves $\ms{C}\to X$, for general $p\in f(\ms{C})$, the Gauss map $\gamma: f^{-1}(p)\to \mb{P}(T_pX)$ that sends each point $q\in f^{-1}(p)$ to the 1-dimensional subspace of $T_pX$ corresponding to the image of $T_qC_{\pi(q)}$ in $T_pX$ under $f$ is generically finite. \end{Lem} The proof of Lemma \ref{curvilinear} is in Appendix \ref{appendix1}.
+The idea is unchanged, but we cannot just cite \cite[Proposition 1.5]{CR1} because our varieties are parameterized by the map $f$ instead of embedded in $X$ and the image of $f$ in $B\times X$ could both be singular and not flat over $B$.